Evoniuk/Hack-Assembler/README.md

 # Hack Assembler

-This is an assembler from the Hack assembly language into the Hack machine language.
+This is project 7 in the Nand to Tetris course, an assembler from the Hack assembly language into the Hack machine language.
 [Try for yourself here](https://evoniuk.github.io/Hack-Assembler/).

 ## How It Works